2020/2021 FELLOWSHIP PROGRAM

 - Fellow will Participate in artistic assistantships and/or shadowing opportunities as assigned, complete individual administrative projects, and complete other duties as assigned.

 - Fellow should to have a positive attitude, and be willing and eager to try new things and learn new skills.
 They must be able to handle a demanding schedule and perform well under pressure

 - Fellow should be skilled at working independently as well as collaboratively.

-- Fellow should reflect positively for SCT at all times in the community.
+- Fellow should reflect positively on SCT at all times in the community.

-- Some prior artistic experience in theater (performance, directing, design, stage management).
-Ideal candidate is a recent college graduate in theater or a current college student studying theater.
+- Some prior artistic experience in theater (performance, directing, design, stage management)

 - Other administrative skills and experience are a plus